-The plastic material that had been selected for this component was a blend of nylon 6 and nylon 6/6 resins.
-It was called out on the drawing using its specific tradename and grade.
-To their benefit, the injection molding supplier was using the material specified.
-But what neither the injection molding manufacturer nor product development company understood was that the resin supplier allowed for significant lot to lot variation in the nylon 6 and nylon 6/6 content in the compounding of the resin.
-Nylon 6 has a melting point of around 215 °C while nylon 6/6 has a melting point approximately 50 °C higher at 265 °C. Therefore, a resin lot with more nylon 6 content would be expected to have much lower thermal stability than a lot with more nylon 6/6 content.
+The chosen plastic, a blend of nylon 6 and nylon 6/6 resins, was specified by its tradename and grade.
+While the injection molding supplier correctly used the specified material, neither they nor the product development team understood that the resin supplier allowed substantial lot-to-lot variation in the nylon 6 and nylon 6/6 content.
+With nylon 6 melting around 215 °C and nylon 6/6 approximately 50 °C higher at 265 °C, a resin lot with more nylon 6 content would inherently have much lower thermal stability.

-Over the years, The Madison Group has witnessed similar scenarios happen repeatedly across a variety of products and industries.
-It is not just an issue of variation in performance specific to resin blends.
-These types of issues can happen when any ingredient within the resin formulation varies including additives, base resin feedstocks, glass fiber or mineral filler content.
-Begging the question, what can be done to prevent this?
+The Madison Group has seen similar situations repeatedly across various products and industries.
+It’s not just about variation in resin blends; these issues can occur when any ingredient in the resin formulation varies, including additives, base resin feedstocks, or filler content.
+So, what can be done to prevent these costly and brand-damaging failures?

 Xenon weathering chamber.

-One option is do not specify the trade name and grade of a plastic material on a component drawing.
-Instead reference a well-defined material performance specification.
-Such a specification is focused on how the plastic material needs to behave in the application in order to perform successfully.
-Some examples of this behavior would include short term performance criteria, like strength and stiffness at elevated temperature, flammability, subambient impact strength and electrical properties including dielectric strength.
+One option is to not specify the trade name and grade of a plastic material on a component drawing.
+Instead, reference a well-defined performance-based material specification.
+Such a specification focuses on how the plastic material needs to behave in the application to perform successfully.
+Some examples of this behavior would include short-term performance criteria, like strength and stiffness at elevated temperature, flammability, subambient impact strength, and electrical properties including dielectric strength.
 The specification should also include long-term performance criteria like strength, stiffness, and impact resistance following extended elevated temperature, UV, or chemical exposure, to name only a few.

 The accurate ability to capture key material requirements for your application in the form of a specification is critical.
 If the specification developed is not adequate, then the materials that will be qualified to it will most likely be inadequate as well.
 This is where experts in material science and selection can help.